-There are now about 92 million diabetics in China but that is expected to rise to 130 million by 2030.
+The number of diabetics in China is expected to rise to 130 million by 2030.
 "We were very surprised and couldn't believe how fast it grew," Peking Union Medical College Hospital specialist Xiang Hongding told Reuters after a typical morning spent seeing 22 patients in four hours.
 The rapid growth means diabetes often goes unrecognized until secondary symptoms appear, making treatment much harder.
 [Source: Lucy Hornby, Reuters, March 26, 2012]

 Diagnosing and Treating Diabetes in China

 Lucy Hornby of Reuters wrote: “Liu Yuxiang travels five hours to Beijing every month to see Dr Tong, and reckons she has spent 30,000 yuan ($4,700) on Chinese medicines to treat painful and swollen legs.
 Western drugs to control blood sugar cost her another 12,000 yuan a year, 80 percent of which is covered by insurance.
 “If we didn't have a doctor in the family I would never have known.
 No one around us had any knowledge of it," said the cheerful 64-year-old, who suffered from years of thirst, fainting fits and hospitalization before her daughter-in-law suggested she might have diabetes.
 [Source: Lucy Hornby, Reuters, March 26, 2012]